 Jamaica focusing attention on rebuilding stronger tourism sector following hurricane

-The strategy reconsiders coastal development: new construction will move further inland while the oceanfront is dedicated to tourism activities, and a new maritime tourism corridor is planned in the northwest near the Palladium Hotel.
-Bartlett also signalled a stronger pivot to luxury tourism in the northeast around Port Antonio, supported by new ports and a planned airport at Vernon Field, framing resilience as a function of institutional capacity, building standards and education rather than wishful thinking.
+The strategy reconsiders coastal development: vulnerable towns will be rebuilt further inland while the oceanfront is dedicated to tourism activities, and a new maritime tourism corridor is planned in the northwest near the Palladium Hotel.
+Bartlett also signalled a stronger pivot to luxury tourism in the northeast, framing resilience as a function of long-term planning, building standards and diversification rather than simple restoration.